-The first LibertyLink canola released in Australia is an InVigor® LT variety, tolerant to Liberty and triazine herbicides.
-InVigor LR canola varieties will combine

-Liberty tolerance with the popular TruFlex technology.
+The first LibertyLink canola released in Australia was an InVigor LT variety, tolerant to Liberty and triazine herbicides.
+InVigor LR canola varieties combine Liberty tolerance with the popular TruFlex technology.

 Selection of Liberty-tolerant varieties should be made in a rotation planned to sustain the use of Liberty and other herbicides.